Dining area with sheer curtains over shades

 He used museum putty to secure decorative items on shelves and walls so that traveling requires packing away only a few things and securing the furniture.

-3. Drop Leaf Table and Pair of Barrel Chairs
+3. Replacing RV Dinette Booth with a Drop Leaf Table and Pair of Barrel Chairs

 The owners of this RV chose to replace their dining booth with a set of 2 velvet barrel chairs and a round pedestal drop leaf table to create a homey environment in this trailer.